Features

 • Sufficient lighting

-Your guests may prefer to set the table themselves so make sure that all of the items that they need are easy to find, clean and ready for them to use.
+Your guests may prefer to set the table themselves so make sure that all of the items that they need are easy to find, clean, and ready for them to use when they need them.

 Amenities for Children and Pets